PiotrFLEURY/OutOfBound/README.md

 Now, add the distance feature to your app.
 To make it, use the `distanceBetween` method of the Geolocator plugin.

-Add a new text in the Starting position sub-page that contains `actually at XXX meters from this point` Add a new text in the Actual position sub-page that contains `actually at XXX meters from the starting point`
+Add a new text in the Starting location sub-page that contains `actually at XXX meters from this point` Add a new text in the Actual location sub-page that contains `actually at XXX meters from the starting point`

 ## Feature 8 - Boundary setting